sucre-rt/freemarket_sample_62f/README.md

 - has_many :likes
 - has_many :messages
 - has_many :evaluations
-- has_many :sns_credentials, dependent: :destory
+- has_many :sns_credentials, dependent: :destroy
 - has_one :adress, dependent: :destroy
-- has_one :credit, dependent: :destory
+- has_one :credit, dependent: :destroy

 ## addressesテーブル
 |Column|Type|Options|